ansegura7/DataRegressors/README.md

-# Regression with Time Series and Neural Networks
+# Data Regressors
-Project that performs the regression of a continuous variable (oil rate) from a set of associated variables using ML and DL models.
-The Keras framework is used to easily create a TensorFlow Neural Network and make the predictions.
+Ongoing project that performs the regression of a continuous variable (oil rate) from a set of associated variables using different ML and DL techniques, such as linear regression, time series or neural networks.

 ## Analysis
 <details open>
-<summary>1. <a href="https://ansegura7.github.io/DataRegressionNN/pages/DataProfiling" target="_blank" >Data Exploration and Profiling</a></summary>
+<summary>1. <a href="https://ansegura7.github.io/DataRegressors/pages/DataProfiling" target="_blank" >Data Exploration and Profiling</a></summary>
 <ul>
 	<li>Data Exploration</li>
 	<li>Descriptive Statistics</li>